-- 4.8.1 There are nine members of the Council.
-Most decisions of the Council are collective decisions.
-Councillors should contribute towards the Councillor group working its way towards decisions. - 4.8.2 Councillors' decisions are made in Statutory properly constituted Council Meetings.
-In discussions leading up to such decisions, for example, in Assembliesy of Councillors Meetings not open to the public, Councillors may explore a range of positions and express a range of views.
+- 4.8.1 There are nine members of Council.
+Most decisions of Council are collective decisions.
+Councillors should contribute towards the Councillor group working its way towards decisions. - 4.8.2 Councillors' decisions are made in properly constituted Council Meetings.
+In discussions leading up to such decisions, for example, in Assemblies of Councillors not open to the public, Councillors may explore a range of positions and express a range of views.
 Those views must not be reported outside those meetings.
 To do so would discourage full discussion of developing issues and the ability for Councillors to firm up their views as questions are answered and information provided.
-Councillors' accountability is for their vote and statements in support of their vote at the time that the matter is decided in the Statutory properly constituted Council Meeting.
+Councillors' accountability is for their vote and statements in support of their vote at the time that the matter is decided in the properly constituted Council Meeting. - 4.8.3 It is important that third parties feel they can deal with Council in good faith and that officers can advise Councillors in confidence.
+In order to achieve this, Councillors should not distribute or disclose the contents of correspondence to or from Council or internal Council working documents unless those documents have not been designated as confidential, it is for the benefit of Council or otherwise in the public interest and the Councillor group has first agreed.